riminilug/berryer/README.md

 - Motioneye [Official site](https://github.com/ccrisan/motioneye) - [container](https://hub.docker.com/r/jshridha/motioneye)

-The aim of the project is to protect your network and your devices from modern privacy invasion.
+The aim of the project is to protect your network and your devices from modern privacy invasion wiht the help of a low energy consumption device to manage all your web connections.

 To start the procedure on your Raspberry, ensure you have a working Raspbian installation on a Raspberry PI 3 B+.
 Then give the following commands: